viktor02/Hildr/README.md

-# GTracker
+# Hildr

-GTracker is a tracker of your time spent playing games.
+Hildr is a tracker of your time spent playing games.

 ![](img/hello.png)

 ## How its work

-GTracker checks if a process from the list is running, and if it finds one, it records the time.
+Hildr checks if a process from the list is running, and if it finds one, it records the time.

 ## How to install

 #### I have Windows, what to do
-Ready to run executables [here](https://github.com/viktor02/GTracker/releases/latest)
+Ready to run executables [here](https://github.com/viktor02/Hildr/releases/latest)

-It is assumed that you add GTracker to startup - in this case, you need to download the no-console version and add the exe file to startup.
+It is assumed that you add Hildr to startup - in this case, you need to download the no-console version and add the exe file to startup.
 Also, do not forget to add the file name of your game to the text file with games (`games.txt`)

 For example, if you are playing in Kingdom Come: Deliverance, so you need to add the line `KingdomCome.exe` to the `games.txt` file